Social security and services of asylum seekers in Finland

 Residence-based benefits include minimum pension security (for example national pension), social assistance during illness or disability, as well as support for families for costs related to children.

-- Social security of asylum seekers
+- Social security of asylum seekers (Info Finland)

 - Kela's benefits are granted on equal terms for all.
 (Kela's press release on 28 September 2015.)